 MAY: “A Garden for Wildlife: Natural Landscaping for a Better Backyard” slideshow (one of the Speaking for Wildlife presentations given by Extension volunteers) was presented to the Andover Service Club.
 In a second program held in May, teams of Andover Elementary School second graders planted shrubs favored by wildlife on school grounds – this effort was led by students from Proctor Academy,

-JUNE THROUGH SEPTEMBER: photo exhibit of wildlife pictures submitted by townspeople was set up in the Andover Village Library, followed by a wildlife identification contest in the Andover Beacon.
+JUNE THROUGH SEPTEMBER: A photo exhibit of wildlife pictures submitted by townspeople was set up in the Andover Village Library, followed by a wildlife identification contest in the Andover Beacon.
 The exhibit was later moved to the Salisbury Public Library and then displayed at Andover’s 2014 town meeting.

 JUNE: In collaboration with the Highland Lake Protective Association, a photographic talk on loons by Kittie Wilson (a volunteer with the NH Loon Preservation Committee) was held at the Highland Lake Grange Hall.